-Will Van Sluys showed the Raggedy Ann doll he carved for his granddaughter,
+Willie Van Sluys showed the Raggedy Ann doll he carved for his grand-

-The Show & Tell raffle was won by Don Lorier and he took
+Show & Tell raffle was won by Don Lorier, and he took home a

-home a sanding cloth and the book Carving the Full Moon
+sanding cloth and the book Carving the Full Moon Saloon: The

-Saloon: The Art of Caricature in Wood by Caricature Carvers
+Art of Caricature in Wood by Caricature Carvers of America.

-good for future raffles.
-Roughouts and micro gouges
+future raffles.
+Roughouts and micro gouges were mentioned.

 The meeting was adjourned and Willie Van Sluys